 Now, Dr. Smith serves as an Assistant Professor of Clinical Medicine in the Department of Family Medicine Division of Medical Student Education at Georgetown University School of Medicine.
-Prior to that she spent 6 years as Medical Director at Health Care for the Homeless and as a faculty member at the MedStar Franklin Square Medical Center Family Medicine Residency Program, both in Baltimore, MD.
+Prior to that, she spent six years as Medical Director at Health Care for the Homeless and as a faculty member at the MedStar Franklin Square Medical Center Family Medicine Residency Program, both in Baltimore, Maryland.
 She is a past member of the American Academy of Family Physicians Board of Directors and currently serves on their Commission on Health of the Public and Science.

 Dr. Smith has a BA and a MEd in kinesiology from the University of Texas, an MD from Stony Brook University School of Medicine, and a Master’s in public health from Johns Hopkins Bloomberg School of Public Health.
 She completed a Fellowship in Community Health Leadership Development at Georgetown University School of Medicine.